LICENSING & MEMBERSHIP CATEGORIES

 Non-Practising Membership

-Non-practising memberships are for SSOT members that are NOT currently practising occupational therapy in Saskatchewan but are eligible for registration as a practising member or were in good standing when last registered with a Canadian Occupational Therapy Regulatory Body.
+Non-practising memberships are for SCOT members that are NOT currently practising occupational therapy in Saskatchewan but are eligible for registration as a practising member or were in good standing when last registered with a Canadian occupational therapy regulatory body.

-• Ability to have a voice, but not vote at SSOT annual and special meetings.
+• Ability to have a voice, but not vote at SCOT annual and special meetings.

 Non-practising members may be eligible for a practising licence upon payment of required fees and current requirements.